WWE Money in the Bank

-WWE Money in the Bank is a professional wrestling pay-per-view (PPV) and livestreaming event, produced annually since 2010 by WWE, the world's largest professional wrestling promotion.
-The event is named after the Money in the Bank ladder match, which had originally only taken place at WrestleMania.
-The Money in the Bank ladder match debuted at WrestleMania 21 in April 2005 and was featured at the next five WrestleMania events.
-Following WrestleMania XXVI in March 2010, the match concept was spun off into its own PPV beginning in July that year, with the match no longer occurring at WrestleMania.
-In addition to PPV, the event has aired on the WWE Network since 2014 and Peacock since 2021.
-In August 2021, the event became recognized as one of the company's five biggest events of the year, along with the Royal Rumble, WrestleMania, SummerSlam, and Survivor Series, referred to as the "Big Five".
+WWE Money in the Bank is a professional wrestling event, produced annually since 2010 by the American company WWE, the world's largest professional wrestling promotion.
+The event is named after the Money in the Bank ladder match, a multi-person ladder match in which participants compete to obtain a briefcase that contains a contract for a championship match, which can be "cashed in" at a time and place of their choosing within the next year.
+The match originally only took place at WWE's flagship event, WrestleMania, from 2005 to 2010, after which, the match concept was spun off into its own event beginning in July that year with the match no longer occurring at WrestleMania.
+In addition to airing on traditional pay-per-view (PPV) since the inaugural 2010 event, the event has been available via livestreaming since the 2014 event.
+It has since become recognized as one of the company's five biggest annual events of the year, along with the Royal Rumble, WrestleMania, SummerSlam, and Survivor Series, referred to as the "Big Five".

-From 2010 to 2013, the event occupied the July slot of WWE's pay-per-view calendar before moving to June from 2014 to 2018, after which, it was held in May before returning to its original July slot in 2021.
+From 2010 to 2013, the event occupied the July slot of WWE's event calendar before moving to June from 2014 to 2018.
+It was then held in May before returning to its original July slot in 2021 and then again in June in 2025, with the 2026 event to be held in September.
 The event was introduced during WWE's first brand extension period, and the events in 2010 and 2011 featured wrestlers from both the Raw and SmackDown brands.
 The first brand split then ended in August 2011.
 In mid-2016, the brand extension was reinstated and the 2017 event was held exclusively for SmackDown.
-However, following WrestleMania 34 in April 2018, brand-exclusive pay-per-views were discontinued.
-The 2023 event will be held in London, England, thus making it the first event to take place outside of the United States.
+However, following WrestleMania 34 in April 2018, brand-exclusive PPVs were discontinued.
+The 2023 event was held in London, England, thus making it the first to take place outside of the United States, with the 2024 event the first to be held in Canada.
 While the eponymous match was originally only for male wrestlers, the 2017 event featured the first-ever women's version and the events since have featured two matches, one each for the men and women.